darktasevski/CompSci/Math/square_roots.md

 ---

-A square root of a number is a value that can be multiplied by itself to give the original number.
-A square root of 9 is 3 because when 3 is multiplied by itself we get 9.
+Square root of a number is a value that can be multiplied by itself to give the original number.
+Square root of 9 is 3 because when 3 is multiplied by itself we get 9.

 It is like asking: **What can we multiply by itself to get this?**